Sonos wins Google's import ban in US patent dispute - ExBulletin

 At the ITC, Sonos was trying to prevent Google from importing home speakers, Pixel smartphones and other products from China.

-Report by Blake Britten in Washington.
-Edited by David Bario and Jan Harvey
+(Report by Blake Britten of Washington, edited by David Barrio and Jan Harvey)

 Sources

-Note: (This story has been modified to correct a typographical error in paragraph 5.)